 Report on Religious Heritage

-The Québec Religious Heritage Council offers a series of reports on religious heritage, "L'état du patrimoine religieux", with a view to looking into an issue or a major aspect of religious heritage protection or enhancement.
-Fueled by research, studies, and surveys by the Québec Religious Heritage Council, this series provides information on changing churches, namely those that have been closed, sold, or converted to new uses.
+This serie of reports aims to look at an issue or major aspect of the protection or enhancement of religious heritage.
+It is fueled by research, studies, and surveys by the Québec Religious Heritage Council, especially the information watch on changing churches, namely those that have been closed, sold, or converted to new uses.

 Municipalities and the Future of Churches : A Necessary Involvement